globalize-io/opsworks-chef/Readme.md

 5. Add a new instance for the layer and launch it.

-You are done!

-Once the instance is up and running you can navigate to the instance's IP address and configure your WordPress.
+* Once the instance is up and running you can navigate to the instance's IP address and configure your WordPress.

+6. Configure your WordPress database using the following information:

+* Database name: wordpress
+* Username: wpuser
+* Password: bkW.2fNcaY#d99zpvnQhE8kqbncfg*qi9jBozt(aG

+Once WordPress is configured, you can create your admin user and proceed with installing themes and plugins.

+Good luck!

 Links